ATS-UAE/car-rental-management-docsify/docs/README.md

 #### Clients

+Resources such as users, locations, and vehicles are designated into multiple clients.
+Users of a client will not have access to other resources which are not designated to their own client.

 :closed_lock_with_key: Accessible by *Master*

 See [Clients](/clients.md).

 #### Reports

+Generates statistical reports from the app.

 :closed_lock_with_key: Accessible by *Master*, *Admin*, *Key Manager*

 See [Reports](/reports.md).

 #### Settings

+Provides various settings for the app/users.

 :closed_lock_with_key: Accessible by *Everyone*